lifeparticle/binarytree/FAQ.md

 Adopting consistent naming conventions helps in understanding and navigating the codebase.

-## 3. How to use scaffdog to create a page
+## 3. How to add a feature

+3.1.
+Use scaffdog to create the page folder

 ```shell
 npx scaffdog generate